mayu-live/framework/klenod-plan.md

 - 2026-09-06: Added the Mayu adapter for Klenod slots and opt-in event-handler references.
 The example root page and `/demos/form` now server-render through Klenod with slots, callbacks, styles, and assets present in the document.
+- 2026-09-06: Updated the example bundle to use the sibling Klenod checkout and repaired Klenod route-component syntax exposed by SSR.
+All 40 discovered example routes, including dynamic and catch-all routes, render successfully through Klenod with the example dependency bundle.

 - 2026-09-05: Migration plan created; implementation not started.
 - 2026-09-06: Added Klenod ImagePlugin inline placeholder support (16px WebP is